 - US REIT at 9.1% versus 10% target(-0.92%)

 - International Developed at 15% versus 15% target(+0.04%)

 - International Emerging at 4.9% versus 5% target(-0.10%)

 - US Bonds at 7.3% versus 7.5% target(-0.20%)

-My individual securities have performed well as has the S&P 500 which leads to a big shift in my large cap allocation this month making them overweight.
-My ESPP contributions are also adding to this as each contribution is locked in large cap money until the purchase mid year.
+My individual securities have performed well as has the S&P 500.
+That leads to a big shift in my large cap allocation this month making them overweight.

-I haven’t contributed anything to my small-caps in a while and we’re slightly below target there now due to the out-performance in other areas.
+I haven’t contributed anything to my small-caps in a while.
+Now, we’re slightly below target there due to the out-performance in other areas.

-The near certain potential of more interest rate hikes has led to poor performance from REITs and bonds meaning REITs are even further under allocated now and bonds are below allocation for the first time since I started tracking this(a long bull run will do that to bonds).
+The near certain potential of more interest rate hikes has led to poor performance from REITs and bonds.
+That means REITs are even further under allocated now.
+Bonds are below allocation for the first time since I started tracking this(a long bull run will do that to bonds).